Rafcoding/wdi-project-one/README.md

 1. adding the characters
 1. working with javascript for the interactions and movements
 1. Adding Spiderman
-1. Creating the welcome page
+1. Creating the welcome page and final page.
-1. ...

-##Code Snippets
+## Code Snippets
 <!-- `function (some code)` -->
 Below JavaScript code allow the user to move the characters by pressing the direction keys on the keyboard.
 <!-- ```